LukeWebster-Khan/Basic-javascript-projects/README.md

 # Javascript-projects

 These are a collection of Javascript project produced as part of the JavaScript30 online resource by Wes Bos.

-This repo has also been used to include various projects created using React
+I have also included projects using React including various well known hooks such as useState and useEffect.